 Starting your child on any type of diet can be a huge challenge, but add ADHD to the mix, and it becomes even harder.
 Does it make sense that your child’s ADHD is brought on by too much sugar, carbs, and caffeine?
 Probably not, but if your child’s ADHD struggles are real and any diet claims to promote better focus, less fidgeting, and improved school performance, then it’s worth trying.

 If your child is diagnosed with ADHD, treating them with a diet heavy in whole foods while limiting processed foods and sugar is important.
-The American Academy of Pediatrics also recommends limiting your child’s screen time and supplementing with 10 to 20 minutes of exercise each day, preferably outside in the sunlight.
+A Natural Supplement For Kids With ADHD to take with one of their meals might also prove to be helpful.
+Furthermore, The American Academy of Pediatrics also recommends limiting your child’s screen time and substituting it with 10 to 20 minutes of exercise each day, preferably outside in the sunlight.

 What Is ADHD?